Currently Enrolling Trials

 Vibativ is supplied as a powder for reconstitution onto a solution designed for intravenous administration.
 The recommended initial dose is 10 mg/kg administered over a 60-minute period in patients >18 years of age by intravenous infusion once every 24 hours for 7 to 14 days.

-The FDA approval of Vibativ was based on two identical randomized, multinational, multicenter, double-blinded trials (Trial 1 and Trial 2) comparing Vibativ (10 mg/kg IV every 24 hours) with vancomycin (1 g 590 IV every 12 hours) for 7 to 14 days.
+The FDA approval of Vibativ for cSSSI was based on two identical randomized, multinational, multicenter, double-blinded trials (Trial 1 and Trial 2) comparing Vibativ (10 mg/kg IV every 24 hours) with vancomycin (1 g 590 IV every 12 hours) for 7 to 14 days.
 The trials enrolled 1,794 adult subjects with cSSSI with suspected or confirmed MRSA as the primary cause of infection.
 Of the 1,794 enrolled subjects, 1,410 (78.6%) were clinically evaluable.
 The primary endpoint was non-inferiority in terms of the clinical cure rate at the follow-up test-of-cure visit.
 Results are from the clinically evaluable population: Trial One Vibativ: 84.3% and Vancomycin: 82.8%.
 Trial Two Vibativ: 83.9% and Vancomycin: 87.7%.

 Adverse events associated with the use of Vibativ may include, but are not limited to, the following: